 - In Persona 4 Teddie, Yukiko, and Rise get utterly smashed at a nightclub while on a school trip... except Naoto informs you that the club doesn't even serve alcohol.

-- One Strong Bad e-mail has Strong Bad performing a science experiment of the effects of caffeine on Strong Sad.
+- Homestar Runner: One Strong Bad e-mail has Strong Bad performing a science experiment of the effects of caffeine on Strong Sad.
 So he slips a spoonful of Sanka — instant decaf — into Strong Sad's orange juice, and Strong Sad instantly goes into a caffeinated blitz.
+Oddly subverted; Strong Sad didn't know anything was being slipped into his orange juice, so it can't be a placebo effect.
+Apparently his body is just that sensitive to caffeine.

 - In one Dork Tower strip, Matt's stoner brother thinks he is high after smoking Matt's basing floc.

-- Referenced in The Order of the Stick when Soul-Splice Vaarsuvius starts to behave in an evil manner, even though the soul splices can't actually affect his/her alignment.
+- Referenced in The Order of the Stick when Soul-Splice Vaarsuvius starts to behave in an evil manner, even though the soul splices can't actually affect their alignment.
 According to the fiends, "A good way to get a good person to do something horrible is to convince them they're not responsible for their actions."
 It's compared to someone drinking beer they didn't know was non-alcoholic and feeling drunk anyway because they expected to be.
+The dialog implies that Cedric is speaking from experience.

 - Happens at least twice in Questionable Content.